Those that practice social graces are perceived to be more attractive, educated, and confident. Proper use of social graces attracts success.

 When & Where

-Ms. Grace Etsuko Lee, author, speaker, international businesswoman and president of Grace Lee International, teaches the proper use of social graces and international business etiquette.
-Grace volunteers her time to help mentor youths in the power of social graces.
+Ms. Grace Lee, author, speaker, trainer, international businesswoman and Founder of Grace Lee International, teaches the proper use of social graces and international business etiquette.
+She is known on national TV as the international business etiquette expert.

 Grace spent the first 14 years of her life in Japan.
-This bi-cultural upbringing, her certification as a John Robert Powers Finish School instructor, owner of Confidence International an international finishing school plus her 20 years experience in domestic and international marketing and business consulting, gives Grace a unique perspective on multi-cultural interactions.
+She has a certification as a John Robert Powers Finishing School instructor, and is the owner of Confidence International an international finishing school.
+This bi-cultural upbringing, plus her 20 years experience in international marketing and distribution, gives Grace a unique perspective on multi-cultural interactions.

-She is the author of 2 etiquette books and her memoir —Social Graces; Essential Tools for Successful Ladies and Business Etiquette Essential Tools for Financial Success; both finishing schools in a workbook.
+She is the author of 2 etiquette books —Social Graces: Essential Tools for Successful Ladies and 7 Steps to Business Etiquette Mastery.
 These interactive workbooks teach the fundamentals of social graces and international business etiquette.
-Grace also authored her memoir, Little Caterpillar in Training, about growing up as an “outcast” in a prominent upper class Japanese family after World War II.
+Grace also authored her memoir, Little Caterpillar in Training: A Culture in Transition and It's Mixed Child in Post-War Japan, about growing up as an “outcast” in a prominent upper class Japanese family after World War II.

-Grace’s mission is to bring back the proper use of social graces to attract success in all areas of your life.
+Grace’s mission is to bring back the proper use of social graces to help develop self-confidence, leadership skills and abundance in all areas of your life.